BlueWall/XmlRpcRouter/README.md

 1) Check your webserver access and error logs.
 2) Enable debugging in the gateway and watch the log.
 3) Be sure that the channel is valid and registered in the database.

+See: http://lslwiki.net/lslwiki/wakka.php?wakka=XMLRPCImplementations for further information about integrating xmlrpc clients in various languages for use with remote data.

 Copyright (c) 2008-2012 BlueWall Information Technologies, LLC Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.